-Enhanced Integrated Treatment Program with Sexual Health in Recovery (EITP-SHIR)
+Enhanced Integrated Treatment Program with Sexual Health in Recovery (EITP-SHIR).

 The evaluation of EITP-SHIR is based on SAMHSA’s Integrated Treatment for Co-Occurring Disorders Evaluation Protocol which includes the Integrated Treatment Fidelity Scale (ITFS), the General Organizational Index (GOI), and outcome measures that are specific to the Center’s EITP.
 Process evaluation is conducted every six (6) months and outcome evaluation is conducted yearly.
-Evaluation activities include development of data collection instruments using Qualtrics, an online data collection tool; data collection at baseline and every 3-months; conducting a process evaluation that includes chart reviews, observation, in-depth interviews, and staff surveys; conducting descriptive, bivariate, and regression analyses for key outcomes; Data reporting to SAMHSA via SPAR, a data entry, reporting, technical assistance requests, and training system; and dissemination of findings via conferences and peer-reviewed publications.
-Data is collected from African American and Latino adult gay/bi men and transwomen consumers aged 18 years and above who engage in chemsex and are newly enrolled in EITP-SHIR.
+Evaluation activities include development of data collection instruments using Qualtrics, an online data collection tool; data collection at baseline, every 3-months, and at discharge; conducting process and outcome evaluation via chart reviews, observations, in-depth interviews, and online client and staff assessments; conducting descriptive, bivariate, and regression analyses for key program outcomes; data reporting to SAMHSA via SPAR, a data entry, reporting, technical assistance requests, and training system; and dissemination of findings via conferences and peer-reviewed publications.
+Data is collected from African American and Latino adult gay/bi men and transgender women aged 18 years and above, who engage in chemsex, and are newly enrolled in EITP-SHIR.

 The project began in September 2019 and will end in September 2024.